aligent/nx-serverless-deploy-pipe/README.md

 └── ...other files
 ```

-The `project.json` file defining an `nx` target called `deploy`, which implements serverless deployment command:
+The `project.json` file defining an Nx target called `deploy`, which implements serverless deployment command:

 ```json
 {